 Community cards: Five cards dealt face-up by the dealer to be used by any player.

-Cutoff: Position to the right of the button.
+Cutoff: Poker table position to the right of the button.

-Draw poker: Version of poker involving discarding a card to replace it with another.
+Draw poker: Any version of poker involving discarding a card to replace it with another.
+These types of stud poker are often included in mixed poker games.

 Downswing: Bad run of poker results over time.